 Despite the years of new references and advances, in 1958 a separate Air-King line was developed featuring the Air-King Date and 550X model.
 Utilizing advances made on the Explore, the 5500 case was used on the 35mm Air-King.
 This is the only Air-King to feature this size.
 The “Air” watches were produced through the 1960s, with only the Air-King continuing to be improved and produced on to the present.

 For nearly 37 years, the Air-King line remained fairly unchanged.
 It was eventually upgraded to feature a sapphire crystal and new caliber 3000 movement with the release of ref.
-14000.
+14000 (pictured below).
 The following ref 14010 introduced the engine turned bezel.
 In 2000, both were updated to feature the caliber 3130 movement.

 In 2007, the 14000 series was replaced by the new and improved 1142XX.
 This reference series changed the look of the Air-King.
 Featuring a thicker case, the new Air-King was slightly larger.
 It was topped with a concentric dial and sported a brand new machined Oyster bracelet.
 Though the original reference had an engine turned bezel, it was later removed, though Rolex did offer the the option to add a white gold fluted bezel.
 With this reference, the Air-King become officially COSC certified, even before its popular kinswatch, the Submariner.

-The current Air-King is reference 114200.
+The Air-King pictured above is the reference 114200.
 As a modern incarnation of the original Air-King, the watch features many of the same visual aesthetics of the original Air-King, but with the advancements and features of a modern Rolex.

 Though water resistance is not necessarily a cause for concern for most airmen, pressure can be.
 With the Rolex Oyster case, however, many of these concerns can be put to rest.
 Invented by Rolex in 1936, the Oyster case was the first waterproof watch case, utilizing Rolex’s patented Twinlock system.
 The Twinlock system utilizes two sealed zones: one inside the tube of the crown, the other inside the winding crown itself.
 By screwing the bezel and crown tightly, the wearer can ensure water resistance.
 The “oyster” name is derived from the clamped shut look and action of the case, greatly resembling an oyster.
 The clamped case provides a safe, dry, and pressure resistant environment for the watch’s delicate interior components up to 100 meters (330 feet).
 The watch case undergoes a rigorous three part test including a vacuum test, a compression test, and a condensation test, to ensure it meets pressure-resistance requirements.